theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 </div>

-This informal feedback is meaningful to me because it suggests that the workshop did not remain only at the level of conceptual input.
-Participants connected the content to their own professional contexts, entrepreneurial interests, and possible next steps.
+This informal feedback suggests that the workshop allowed participants to connect the content to their own professional contexts, entrepreneurial interests, and possible next steps.

 From a teaching perspective, this format reflects how I like to work: conceptual orientation, structured creativity, hands-on development, visual tools, and reflection come together in one learning process.
 The aim is that participants leave with a more concrete understanding of sustainable business model innovation and with an initial prototype they can further develop.